lgarron/printable-shell-command-rs/README.md

 Rust port of: https://github.com/lgarron/printable-shell-command

-A helper library help print shell commands.
+A helper library to print shell commands.

 The goal is to make it easy to print commands that are being run by a program, in a way that makes it easy and safe for a user to copy-and-paste.